BillZhou233/sata-license/readme.md

+## 说明

+本人在原版 SATA 协议基础上，添加了中文翻译，译文仅供参考，以下是原始描述：

-# The Star And Thank Author License (SATA License)
+## The Star And Thank Author License (SATA License)

 This is a novel new idea to make license social and fun.

 The basic idea is, whenever using a project using SATA license, people shall star/like/+1 that project and thank the author.
 Just imagine Google stared your project and send you a thank-you letter because they used your project in github!

-## How to use
+### How to use

-Here is the template of the [Star And Thank Author License](LICENSE-template.txt) sublicensed from [MIT License](http://opensource.org/licenses/MIT).
+Here is the template of the [Star And Thank Author License](LICENSE-template.md) sublicensed from [MIT License](http://opensource.org/licenses/MIT).
 Just copy the template and modify the author and project url section.

 You can also customize by sublicensing other licenses such as [GPL](http://opensource.org/licenses/gpl-license).

-I've written a blog post about [Star And Thank Author License](LICENSE-template.txt).
+I've written a blog post about [Star And Thank Author License](LICENSE-template.md).

 http://blog.ztrix.me/blog/2014/03/29/star-and-thank-author-license/